-- Eligibility: A Participant who transfers from this Plan to the RT Union Plan, and who is vested under this Plan, is eligible for a retirement benefit from this Plan. - Benefit Amount: The benefit payable to a vested transferred Participant is equal to the Normal Retirement Benefit based on service earned under this Plan to the date of transfer and based on Average Final Earnings computed under this Plan and the Union Plan together, as if the plans were a single plan. - Form of Benefit: The reciprocity benefit begins at retirement and continues for the Participant's life with no cost-of-living adjustments.
-A Participant may elect to receive reduced benefits in the form of a contingent annuity with 50% or 100% continuing to a beneficiary after death, or in the form of an increased benefit prior to receiving Social Security benefits, and a reduced benefit thereafter.
+Eligibility: A Participant who transfers from this Plan to the RT Union Plan, and who

+Benefit Amount: The benefit payable to a vested transferred Participant is equal to the

+Normal Retirement Benefit based on service earned under this Plan to the date of transfer and based on Average Final Earnings computed under this

+Plan and the Union Plan together, as if the plans were a single plan.

+Form of Benefit: The reciprocity benefit begins at retirement and continues for the benefit thereafter.

+Participant's life with no cost-of-living adjustments.
+A Participant may elect to receive reduced benefits in the form of a contingent annuity with 50% or 100% continuing to a beneficiary after death, or in the form of an increased benefit prior to receiving Social Security benefits, and a reduced